Lanka’s former strongman Mahinda under protection at naval base as army marches on streets of Colombo | Politics

 Sri Lanka is facing its worst economic crisis since gaining independence from Britain in 1948.
 The crisis is caused in part by a lack of foreign currency, which has meant that the country cannot afford to pay for imports of staple foods and fuel, leading to acute shortages and very high prices.

-Thousands of demonstrators have hit the streets across Sri Lanka since April 9 seeking the resignation of President Gotabaya and his brother Mahinda, as the government ran out of money for vital imports; prices of essential commodities have skyrocketed and there are acute shortages in fuel, medicines and electricity supply.
+Thousands of demonstrators have hit the streets across Sri Lanka since April 9 seeking the resignation of the Rajapaksa brothers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)